checkmarx-ts/VSTS-Plugin/overview.md

       3. Always run – control option is enabled for the rollback task, so that the script can get executed when any of the tasks in the job fail.
     c.
 Scan Timeout (minutes) – enter the number of minutes to allow the scan to run before timing out.

+3. CxOSA Scan
+    a.
+CxOSA Folder Exclusions - comma delimited list of the folders to exclude from the scan
+    b.
+CxOSA Include/Exclude wildcard patterns - Comma separated list of include or exclude wildcard patterns
+    c.
+CxOSA Archive Extract Extensions - Comma separated list of archive wildcard patterns to include their extracted content for the scan.

 #Setup New Checkmarx End-Point